devubu/nvim/README.md

 <h1 align="center">Custom NvChad</h1>

-Use Neovim and Tmux with Alacritty.
+Use Neovim and Tmux with Alacritty on Kali Linux.

 ## Features